ionos-cloud/certbot-dns-ionos-cloud/README.md

 certbot certonly --authenticator dns-ionos --dns-ionos-credentials /path/to/credentials.ini -d example.com
 ```

-In the background, The plugin will try to find your zone.
+In the background, the plugin will try to find your zone.
 If found, it will create a TXT record with for the DNS-01 challenge.
 At the end of the process, the TLS/SSL certificate is generated and the TXT record is deleted.

 # Support